guillaumezin/DomoticzControl/README.md

 1. There you can configure URL access for Domoticz and filter for each player which control you want to get on the player screen.

-1. If you connect using HTTPS and Domoticz uses a self-signed certificate, set "Insecure HTTPS" to "Switch off certificate verification on HTTPS connections." in settings / Advanced / Security.

 1. You can also associate alarms and snoozes with Domoticz devices (On/Off commands only).
 This can be useful to activate Domoticz scripts through a virtual switch for instance.

 1. You can associate a Domoticz device that will turn on and off at the same time as a player.